 I planned to talk about things that turned 30, but we have a famous person quiz this month!

 Mommmmm!!!
 You’re embarrassing me.
 Again!
 I was only 2 years old!
-Or 3 maybe.
-Ok, let’s get it over with.
+Or 3 maybe?
+No, 2.
+OK, let’s get it over with.

 It’s a great video!
 This is for you, Richard Lewis!
 Happy Birthday!

 OK, and now back to our Famous Person Quiz!
 We kind of hit a snag, I had planned for us to guess the constitutional remedy of Eric Cartman from “South Park” but I had trouble syncing up the sound to the video; so instead, our Famous Person Quiz this month will be a famous Texan–Hank Hill of “King of the Hill”.

 “King of the Hill” was created by Greg Daniels (“The Simpsons”) and Mike Judge who is also known for a show on MTV about two morons who shall remain nameless.